litchipi/blog/posts/rust/containers_in_rust/part6.md

 If we don't restrict the power of the contained process, it could change all the settings we just set during its configuration.

-> For more informations, details, explanations, and a list of all capabilities, look at [the linux manual][man-capabilities]
+> For more information, details, explanations, and a list of all capabilities, look at [the linux manual][man-capabilities]

 ### Acquiring capabilities